-Emily Jans is a professional kickboxer who won the 2012 Australian Amateur Boxing title in the Elite Women’s 64kg division.
+Emily Jans is a retired professional kickboxer who won the 2012 Australian Amateur Boxing title.
+This was in the Elite Women’s 64kg division.

-Emily turned vegan at age 15 after being vegetarian for two years, mainly over the treatment of factory farmed animals.
-As time went on and she found out more about related environmental and social reasons, and now feels there are many reasons to adopt what she describes as "a fairer way to live for ourselves, other people, animals and the environment."
+Emily turned vegan at age 15 after being vegetarian for two years, mainly due to the treatment of factory farmed animals.
+As time went on and she found out more about related environmental and social reasons.
+She now feels there are many reasons to adopt what she describes as “a fairer way to live for ourselves, other people, animals and the environment.”

-"Boxing is a physically strenuous sport, requiring both strength and stamina which puts a lot of pressure on the body to deliver.
-A lot of people stuck in the old ‘meat and three veg’ way of thinking (which is quite common in boxing circles) believe that meat and dairy are essential for fuelling the body for that kind of activity.
-I’ve been vegan for 13 years now and boxing and kickboxing for over 3 years, getting everything I need from a diet of fruits, vegetables, leafy greens, whole grains, nuts, seeds and legumes.
+“Boxing is a physically strenuous sport, requiring both strength and stamina which puts a lot of pressure on the body to deliver.
+A lot of people stuck in the old ‘meat and three veg’ way of thinking (which is quite common in boxing circles).
+They believe that meat and dairy are essential for fuelling the body for that kind of activity.
+I’ve been vegan for 13 years now and boxing and kickboxing for over 3 years.
+I get everything I need from a diet of fruits, vegetables, leafy greens, whole grains, nuts, seeds and legumes.

 “I get plenty of protein, iron, zinc, and calcium etc by eating my lentils, chickpeas, tofu, tempeh, beans, nuts, grains and veggies without the need for regular dietary supplements.
 My recent success just strengthens the point that the vegan diet can provide adequate nutrition for the highest level of fitness.”